RishabhKumarDev/Nirvana/README.md

 - `POST /entries` - Add a new entry.
 - `DELETE /entries/:id` - Remove an entry.

-## Known Issues & Future Improvements
+## Known Issues & Future Improvements(All Issues will be gone when I will add a real backend currently i am using .JSON that's why the Issues are.)
 - **Image Upload Flow:** Currently, images are uploaded to Cloudinary before clicking save.
 This might need optimization.
 - **Authentication:** Implement a real authentication system instead of mock login.
 - **Data Persistence:** Move from JSON Server to a real backend (e.g., Firebase, MongoDB).